andygodish/wikijs-storage/kubernetes/rke2/dev-cluster-setup.md

 Refer to the [kube-vip documentation](https://kube-vip.io/) as well.
 You'll want to adjust the version TAG variable to the [latest release](https://github.com/kube-vip/kube-vip/releases) as well.
 Doublecheck the interface variable too.

+This process installs kube-vip as a daemonset in the cluster.
+You should see a single kube-vip pod running almost immediately following the installation command.